AdobeDocs/commerce-operations.en/help/configuration/cli/unit-tests.md

 {{file-system-owner}}

-This command runs a set of tests defined in the Magento 2 code base.
+This command runs a set of tests defined in the Commerce 2 code base.
 You can either run all tests or tests you select.
 Whenever an unsupported type is specified, the program terminates and lists all available types.
 Following execution, a detailed report displays showing the test run and results.

 ## Prerequisites